abd0212/ECE9953AdvancedProject-LLM-Assisted-SystemVerilog-Design-and-Validation-for-Digital-Hardware-Systems/README.md

 - Supports both Icarus Verilog and Verilator (lint mode)
 - Configurable timeout to prevent runaway simulations

-### Iterative Feedback Loop

-When LLM-generated code fails to compile, the framework automatically feeds the error messages back to the LLM and requests a corrected version, repeating up to 3 times.
-This mirrors how a human developer would use compiler output to fix errors.

----

 ## Setup and Running